Cincinesh/tue/docs/functions/pose2d/conversion.md

 [`pose2d`](../../headers/pose2d.md) to the component type of another `pose2d`.

 Depending on the current compiler configuration, this function may or may not produce warnings for conversions which lose precision.
-To avoid such warnings, use the explicit conversion [constructor](constructor.md) instead.
+To suppress such warnings, use the explicit conversion [constructor](constructor.md) instead.

 License
 -------